DamienFruleux/ZCU111-Doc/1-AXI_DMA.md

 ### AXI4-Stream side

+According to [PG021](https://docs.xilinx.com/r/en-US/pg021_axi_dma), AXI4-Stream data width support of 8, 16, 32, 64, 128, 256, 512 and 1024 bits.
+Tt is the number of bits that will be sent or received by the DMA in 1 clock stroke, but it does not correspond to the total amount of data transferred by the DMA, which is 64 MB - 1 ( or 64 Mo - 1), as seen before.

 On the AXI4-Stream side, the speed is limited by the Intellectual Property (IP) that you use : generally, it is not possible to choose the parameters, except if you develop your own IP.

-TODO
+This is what we will do next.
+In our example, we will use data width of 128 or 256 bits depending on the case (ADCs or DACs)

 ## Maximum amount of RAM

-It is possible to [upgrade](TODO) the ZCU111 SODIMM RAM, in order to have up to **32 GB (or 32 Go) of memory in the PS**, which corresponds to **16 GSa of samples in the PS**.
+According to [DS889, page 12](https://docs.xilinx.com/v/u/en-US/ds889-zynq-usp-rfsoc-overview) it is possible to upgrade the ZCU111 SODIMM RAM, in order to have up to **32 GB (or 32 Go) of memory in the PS**, which corresponds to **16 GSa of samples in the PS**.

 But unfortunately, it is not possible to increase the DDR4 SDRAM, because this memory is soldered, there is only **4 GB (or 4 Go) of memory in the PL**, which corresponds to **2 GSa of samples in the PL**.

 It is necessary to choose between speed and amount of memory :